wikimedia-gadgets/twinkle/CONTRIBUTING.md

 For quicker and easier reviewing, please consider splitting large pull requests into multiple smaller ones.

+If your pull request should close an issue in the issue tracker, don't forget to add text such as `Fixes #1682` to the body text of the pull request.
+This will tell GitHub to close that issue when the pull request is merged.

 ### Style guideline

 For consistency and to cut down on potential errors, we follow a coherent style throughout the code.  [eslint][eslint.org] can be used to check your code before submission and even repair many common issues.
 To install via `npm`, just run `npm install` from the main Twinkle directory in your terminal.
 You can then freely check your code by running `npm run lint`, and if you run `npm run lint:fix` then `eslint` will clean up some (but not all!) style differences.
 More information on specific style rules can be seen in [issue #500][fivehundred] and in `.eslintrc.json`, but the best advice is to just follow the style of surrounding code!
 Some specific examples and deviations are elucidated below.